 Franz Romer wasn’t much of a talker.
 It was 1928 and the 29-year-old German man had just completed a 58-day solo crossing of the Atlantic in a kayak that looked a bit like a sailing canoe.
 His landing in the U.S. Virgin Islands was uneventful, but as word got out of his accomplishment, people clamored to celebrate him.
-It was the longest and most dangerous leg of his journey that had begun in Lisbon, Portugal.
+It was the longest and most dangerous leg of his journey, which had begun in Lisbon, Portugal.
 You’d think he’d be in want of human connection, but beyond general pleasantries, Romer proved to not be much of a storyteller.

 Romer accepted the challenge, so long as he could design the vessel.
-The result was a 21’6” wood-framed kayak with an eight-foot mast for a sail.
+The result was a 21-foot, 6-inch wood-framed kayak with an eight-foot mast for a sail.
 The body was rubber and canvas.
 It was about 39 inches wide and 18 inches deep.
 Not a big boat to begin with, it drafted especially low in the water, with only six inches between waterline and the deck.
 It was going to be a wet trip.

 Supplies took up nearly all of the hatch space.
 Prepared for three months, Romer packed 75 gallons of water, heaps of lemons, and 600 cans of food.
 If he wanted to stretch from his perpetual seated position, he either had to stand up or eat from the cans to create more space.
-In the first leg of the trip, from Lisbon to the Canary Islands (over 1,000 miles), his leg muscles atrophied and he developed painful boils on his legs and butt.
+In the first leg of the trip, from Lisbon to the Canary Islands (over a thousand miles), his leg muscles atrophied and he developed painful boils on his legs and butt.

 Though people had been crossing the Atlantic for centuries, the odds were against Romer.
 It’s a different beast when you have no backup and no rest.
 He used only a sextant, compass, binoculars and a barometer to cover an average of 35 miles each day.
 The stars kept him true through the night, with a guideline on the boom as backup if he slid into sleep.